-You hired 40 engineers.You're going slower.
+You hired 40 engineers.You're going slower

 McKinsey research found that technical debt consumes 20-40% of the value of a company's entire technology estate.
 At scale-up stage, that's no longer a code quality conversation - it's a velocity and budget conversation.

-Source: McKinsey, "Demystifying digital dark matter: A new standard to tame technical debt," June 2022.
+Source: McKinsey, "Demystifying digital dark matter," June 2022.

-It doesn't improve as you hire.
+Technical debt compounds.
+It doesn't improve as you hire

 30% of what you're spending on new product is actually going to debt.